jmwhitworth/Visible-Shortcode/README.md

 # Visible Shortcode
 - Contributors:      Jack Whitworth
-- Tags:              block, code, shortcode, visible, dynamic, preview
+- Tags:              block, code, shortcode, visible, preview
-- Tested up to:      6.7
+- Tested up to:      6.8
 - Stable tag:        1.0.0
 - License:           GPL-2.0-or-later
 - License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Shortcodes with visible rendering in the block editor.

-# Description
+## Description

 Add shortcode to your pages with Gutenberg with a live preview of how it'll display on the page.